Joejustchill/kv-editor-worker/README.md

 A lightweight, self-hosted text storage and editing interface built with **Cloudflare Workers**, **Pages**, and **KV Storage**.
 It allows users to view and edit a single text file directly from the browser.

-## 📋 Changelog

-✨ Features
-	•	Added error handling with try-catch in all core functions.
-	•	Introduced a top bar with title and Save button.
-	•	Auto-save after 5s of inactivity or on blur.
-	•	Visual status updates (Editing…, Saved ✔️, Failed ❌).

-🎨 UI Improvements
-	•	Dark theme with modern styling.
-	•	Monospace font and padding for better editing experience.
-	•	Styled buttons with hover effects.

-🛠️ Enhancements
-	•	Unified KV namespace checks.
-	•	Escaped < in text content to avoid HTML issues.
-	•	Cleaner separation between backend logic and frontend UI.

 ## 🌐 Live Demo